CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 3. Load some gcode and start a print

-4. Both *Mainsail* and *Fluidd* allow you to adjust the z-offset while printing if the calibration didn't get it quite right.
+4. Both *Mainsail* and *fluidd* allow you to adjust the z-offset while printing if the calibration didn't get it quite right.
 If you do this, this offset value (which is shown on screen) is reset after every print.
 In order to make that value permanent you have to:

  - go back to `[gcode_macro START_PRINT]` and comment out the line:   `SET_GCODE_OFFSET Z_ADJUST=-0.1 MOVE=1` by removing the **#** in front of it.